Fat Choi Spirit: Plot

-However, he refuses to marry Gigi because she, though a nice woman when with him, is a sore loser who throws temper tantrums when on the verge of losing mahjong games.
-She cannot understand that he cannot stand the way she behaves.
-As Andy says, her behaviour is revealed by just playing a game of mahjong where when she loses, she would throw the tables.
-He promises to marry her if she can play a game of mahjong without such a bad temper.
-She cannot and so he does not marry her, though he loves her.
+Andy however refuses to marry Gigi because even though she is a nice and caring woman but is a sore loser who throws temper tantrums when on the verge of losing mahjong games.
+Andy says that her true behaviour is revealed from playing a game of mahjong as when she loses, she would throw her temper.
+Andy gives her a chance on a final game of mahjong where if she wins a mahjong game against him, he will marry her.
+Despite the other two players conspiring to let Gigi win, Andy ultimately wins the game and Gigi throws a temper saying he does not love her or want to marry her.